prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented, so look at those as well.
+There is also more info in "Explanation" within n-of-m analysis folder.
 This is more of a broad explanation.

 -There are three scripts (in order of execution):